AstroBarker/sitar/README.md

 We use `clang format` ([here](https://clang.llvm.org/docs/ClangFormat.html)) and `ruff` ([here](https://docs.astral.sh/ruff/linter/)) for code cleanliness.
 C++ rules are listed in `.clang-format`.
-The current version of `clang-format` used is `clang-format-13`, probably.
+The current version of `clang-format` used is 19.1.0.
 Simply call `tools/bash/format.sh` to format the `.hpp` and `.cpp` files.

 Python code linting and formatting is done with `ruff`.